Rokel River: History

 John MacCormac, an Irish businessman, settled on Timbo Island in 1816 and started exporting African Oak from the Rokel River.
 The trade was quite substantial for a while but eventually went into decline.

 Iron ore and alluvial gold mining began in the late 1920s and early 1930s, while the Bumbuna Falls hydroelectric project is underway.

 The Yalunka people established their capital, Falaba, near the source of the Rokel.
 The estuary, which extends over an area of 2950 km2, was listed as Ramsar site of wetland importance in 1999.
 The site is bounded by Cape Point on the western side of the Freetown, by the Bunce River on one of its banks, and the Tagrin Point where areas of the Rokel joins at the southern end of its mouth.

+In February 2025, Thomas Mariee completed a 365km solo packraft descent of the Rokel River in 17 days.

 Development

 The Rokel river flow has been measured at three gauge stations.
 The reported maximum and minimum discharge at Magbass, one of the three stations, are 1905 m3 and 2 m3 respectively.
 There are many projects developed in the river basin which derive their water supply requirements from this river.

 The iron ore mining at Marampa is dependent on pumped water supply from the river.
 A Rokel River Water Rights Agreement (Ratification) Act was signed with the developers of the mines; the mines are in operation since 1933 to 1975 by Sierra Leone Development Company (DELCO) and Astro Minerals from 1983.
-The water agreement provides “exclusive and preferential rights to the use of the Rokel waters by special agreement” for a period of 89 years from 1 January 1938.
+The water agreement provides "exclusive and preferential rights to the use of the Rokel waters by special agreement" for a period of 89 years from 1 January 1938.
 The environmental impacts on the downstream users and disposal of tailings from the mining operations have not been addressed.
 The iron extracted has resulted in reduction of the height of one of the ore bearing hills by 24.4 m.

 Gold mining in the Sula Mountains and in the Rokel river sediments was an extensive operation undertaken since 1929 in the river and its tributaries after gold was found in the mountains.
 Steam sediment studies were carried out for assessing the mineral concentration of arsenic.
 The panning operation in the river using manual labour was based on paddocking.
 This alluvial gold mining operation has been described as environmentally destructive as forest denudation for the purpose of mining caused extensive erosion of the hills and consequent sedimentation of the river and its tributaries.

 The Bumbuna Dam has been developed on the river by building a 93 m high dam in the narrow reach of the river, which has created a lake that stretches 30 km upstream.
 The Magbass Irrigation Project was implemented downstream of the dam.
 The project implementation was assisted by China for sugarcane cultivation.
 The project, implemented in 1980, is located at Magbass on the banks of the river and has an irrigation command of 880 km2.